sebastianczech/gitops-k8s-networking/README.md

   * [Enable GitOps for Kubernetes Security – Part 1](https://www.tigera.io/blog/enable-gitops-for-kubernetes-security-part-1/)
   * [Decentralized Calico Network Security Policy Deployment for GitOps – Part 2](https://www.tigera.io/blog/decentralized-calico-network-security-policy-deployment-for-gitops-part-2-2/)

+## Problem

+I need to automate network configuration in Kubernetes environment using GitOps approach.
+Moreover in order to use GitOps for IaC in hybrid environments, extend Kubernetes cluster by delivering controller for Terraform.

 ## Solution

+In order to solve problems following actions needs to be taken:
+- prepare lab with Kubernetes cluster to test whole flow
+- use Calico as CNI plugin
+- deploy Flux as GitOps tool
+- prepare simple applications in the lab
+- define network policies using Kustomize
+- use Flagger for progressive delivery of changes
+- extend cluster by deploying TF controller in order to allow applying IaC using GitOps

 ### Prepare local environment with Kubernetes cluster